Course Title: BSc Accounting and Finance

 NSS 2013: ranked 2nd amongst Russell Group accounting degrees for overall student satisfaction

 Our degrees have a modular structure.
-This provides the core elements (compulsory modules) you need but with the flexibility to tailor your course to your personal interests and career aspirations (optional and elective modules).
+This provides the core elements (compulsory modules) you need but with the flexibility to tailor your course to your personal interests and career aspirations (optional and discovery modules).
 Use the above tabs to view typical modules for BSc Accounting and Finance by year and click on the module titles for further information on each.
 Also, find out more about our modular approach on the learning and teaching page.

 Learning and Teaching